Direct rule

-In political science, direct rule is when an imperial or central power takes direct control over the legislature, executive and civil administration of an otherwise largely self-governing territory.
+Direct rule in political science is when an imperial or central power takes direct control over the legislature, executive and civil administration of an otherwise largely self-governing territory.

 Examples

 Chechnya

 In 1991, Chechen separatists declared independence of unrecognised Chechen Republic of Ichkeria.
 Russian federal armed forces invaded in 1994 and again in 1999 in response to the Invasion of Militants in Dagestan.
 By early 2000, Russia almost completely destroyed Grozny and put Chechnya under direct control of the federal government.
 The federal government declared that the conflict ended in 2002 but operations continued until 2009.

 Germany

 At various times in German history a federal or imperial government has acted against rebellious member states, frequently using military force.
-The current German Basic Law allows for the federal government to invoke emergency measures against uncooperative states, although the Bundeswehr may not deployed in any domestic law enforcement capacity.
+The current German Basic Law allows for the federal government to invoke emergency measures against uncooperative states, although the Bundeswehr may not be deployed in any domestic law enforcement capacity.

 The Swiss Constitution affirms a similar legal concept.